Large Overlaid Cognitive Radio Networks: From Throughput Scaling to Asymptotic Multiplexing Gain: System Model and Definitions

-Assume a routing scheme that always chooses a node in the upper/lower corner of the transmission $1/2$-disk as the next relay (e.g., $\tilde{X}$ in Fig. \ref{fig:progress}).
-Base on this scheme, at each hop, the packets gets farther away from the destination and should never reach the destination; this is an intuitive result that our definition of progress complies with, however, according to the projected distance progress definition, at each hop, the packet has made a positive drift towards the destination and should eventually reach the destination.
-In the next section, we determine the spatial throughput of the stand-alone primary and secondary networks and point out some of the interpretations for this metric.
+Assume a (very unfortunate) realization of the routing path where at each hop a node in the upper/lower corner of the transmission $\frac{1}{2}$disk is chosen as the next relay (e.g., $\tilde{X}$ in Fig. \ref{fig:progress}).
+Over this path, the packet gets farther away from the destination at each hop and should never reach the destination; this is an intuitive result that our definition of progress complies with.
+However, according to the projected distance progress definition in \cite{Baccelli}, at each hop, the packet has made a positive drift towards the destination and should eventually reach the destination.
+Furthermore, based on the projected distance progress, the progress of a packet towards its destination is i.i.d. over all relay nodes.
+This means that the packet progress is independent of the distance from the transmitting node to the destination.
+However, as we show later, the packet distance from the destination decreases more (on average), when it is farther away from the destination, and decreases less as the packet gets closer to the destination (c.f. \eqref{eq:gbound}).
+This suggests that the packet progress is a function of its relative position to its destination and the current distance from the packet to the destination should be considered in evaluating the progress at each hop.
+In the next section, we determine the spatial throughput for the stand-alone primary and secondary networks and provide some interpretations for this metric.